ccao-data/pinval/README.md

-This repo stores the code necessary to generate experimental reports explaining how the CCAO Data team's residential model valued any particular single-family home or multifamily home with less than six units.
+This repo stores the code necessary to generate experimental reports explaining how the CCAO Data team's residential model valued any particular single-family home or multifamily home with six or fewer units.

 > [!WARNING]
 > This project is an experimental work-in-progress and is not yet used in